haraiva/userstyles/bsky/README.md

 # Firmament
 A customisable theme for [Bluesky Social](https://bsky.app) built upon/based on [@fenny.zone](https://bsky.app/profile/fenny.zone)'s amazing ["Better Bluesky" userstyle](https://userstyles.world/style/11956/better-bluesky).

-You can freely customise the colours in the Stylus UserCSS configuration menu, or if you just want to borrow some of my colour schemes you can check out my readymade palettes below.
+You can freely customise the colours in the Stylus UserCSS configuration menu, or if you just want to borrow some of my colour schemes you can check out my [readymade palettes](#readymade-palettes) below.

-TO DO:
-- add image previews to repo
-- publish on userstyles.world

 ## Features:
 🌈 Customisable colours: Background, text, accent.